hobelinm/PSModuleRegister/README.md

 ```
 PS> psmoduleregister --install ps-modulepackage
 ```
-Installs ps-modulepackage globally and register it in the module path
+Installs ps-modulepackage globally and register it in the module path.
+Use any existing npm PowerShell module instead of ps-modulepackage